tbielawa/bitmath/README.md

 This method may be called on bitmath class objects directly.
-That is to say: you do not need to call this method on an instance of a bitmath class, however that a valid use case.
+That is to say: you do not need to call this method on an instance of a bitmath class, however that is a valid use case.

 **Method Signature:**